Location: Building 2120, Room 126

 Location: Building 9000, Room 132

 About us: We provide routine X-ray exams for all eligible beneficiaries.
 All other imaging services are referred off-base to the local network.
 Exams are performed on a walk-in basis with no appointment necessary.
-Prescriptions for x-rays from approved United Healthcare providers are accepted.
+Prescriptions for x-rays from approved Health Net Federal Services providers are accepted.
 Exams requested by off-base chiropractic clinics must be approved and ordered by a 92nd Medical Group Provider.
 Diagnostic Imaging can provide patients with copies of their exams on a disk.
 Patients can receive a CD by requesting in person at the radiology front desk.
 Radiology staff will require the patient to present their ID card.
 Diagnostic Imaging cannot release or discuss results with patients.
 Please refer to the ordering provider or Medical Records for results.

 Location: Building 9000, Room 339